petergardfjall/quick-docker-registry/README.md

 ## quick-docker-registry
 `quick-docker-registry` is a simple-to-setup Docker registry intended for development purposes.
-As such, it is intended to be used as a temporary registry, for example to support a local development environment.
+For example, to run on a machine local to your development environment.

-The following instructions describes how to set it up on your machine.
+The following instructions describes how to set up and use it.

 ## Start